 In the studio this month I’m trying out cold wax medium as it’s textural and interesting to use.
 I’m hoping to go on a course at some point to learn more about the process but for now I thought I’d try it and see what effects I could create and learn from making lots of mistakes.
-Before starting this process I first read a good blog by Niki Heeden http://nickiheenan.com/ and recently found some informative videos by Lisa B. Boardwine on Youtube.
-As I’ve used Zest It products before I thought I try their version of cold wax before trying another brand by Gamblin.
+Before starting this process I first read a good blog by Nicki Heenan http://nickiheenan.com/ and recently found some informative videos by Lisa B. Boardwine on Youtube.
+As I’ve used Zest It products before I thought I’d try their version of cold wax.
 Cold wax is mixed with oil paint and as I normally paint with acrylics the feel of oils is quite different.
 It’s a vast subject and my first results are painful to say the least – so I’m allowing myself time to play and see what happens.
-These images are the results so far, some pieces are on mounting card and the two blue abstract ones are on MDF board – coated with three layers of gesso first.
+These images are the results so far, some pieces are on mounting card and the two blue abstract ones are on MDF board – coated with three layers of Gesso first.
+For the sake of health and safety it’s important to wear a protective face mask, gloves and work in a well ventilated studio with the doors and windows open.

 Framing – new styles